 A15.
 Coordination of Benefits or Dual Coverage

 If the Covered Person is insured under more than one group health plan, the benefits of the plan that covers the insured student will be used before those of a plan that provides coverage as a dependent.
 That is, if a student is a dependent on another plan, the Rice plan will be primary and pay claims first.
 For example, if a student is on the Rice plan, and also their parents’ or spouse’s plan as a covered dependent, all claims will be paid by Rice first.

 When both parents have group health plan that provide coverage as a dependent, the benefits of the plan of the parent whose birth date falls earlier in the year will be used first.
 The benefits available under this Plan may be coordinated with other benefits available to the Covered Person under any auto insurance, Workers’ Compensation, Medicare, or other coverage.
 The Plan pays in accordance with the rules set forth in the Rice Plan Policy.

-The mandatory student health fee is separate from student health insurance, and is charged to ALL students.
+The mandatory health & wellness support fee is separate from student health insurance, and is charged to ALL students.
 This fee allows students to receive primary health care, short-term psychological and psychiatric services and health education through the Student Health Services, the Rice Counseling Center, and the Wellness Office.
 If students need specialized or long-term care, the professional staff of these centers will help them find off-campus referrals.
 Contact each office with questions: